Darrken/RockSmithCDLCRenamer/README.md

 Options
 =======

-You can modify the options.ini file to customize the separators in the filename.
-For example, you may prefer an actual space instead of the "_" character.
+You can modify the options.ini file to customize how your files are renamed.
+For example, you may prefer an actual space instead of the "_" character between words.
+You can also "zero-pad" the version number, so "v1" will become "v1_0".

 <strong>I highly recommend backing up first, and experimenting on the backup set/subset of your files!</strong>